'I'm 80 years old and still playing rugby'

 He then went onto play for Coleraine Rugby club for a number of years before a knee injury meant he had to pause his playing career.

-Years later, after retiring and moving to England, his love for the sport was rekindled after discovering walking rugby.
+Years later, after retiring and moving to England, his love for the sport was rekindled once again after discovering walking rugby.

 He now plays for Kendal Auld Greys and has no plans to stop anytime soon.